-Make-up artist and dietician, Shareen Akhtar, set up Anne Beauty in the summer of 2015, after her homemade hair oil proved popular on Facebook and Instagram.
+Make-up artist and dietitian, Shareen Akhtar, set up Anne Beauty in the summer of 2015, after her homemade hair oil proved popular on Facebook and Instagram.

 The business was initially a cottage industry – Shareen and her husband made and sent hundreds of bottles from home each week.
-But they soon decided to professionalise their operation, outsourcing their production, setting up a Shopify store, and using James and James’s Shopify fulfilment service.
+But they soon decided to professionalize their operation, outsourcing their production, setting up a Shopify store, and using James and James’s Shopify fulfillment service.

 With the time they got back, they focussed on marketing, customer support and product development.
 But they also took a well-deserved break.

 “[Before outsourcing], we went on holiday.
 We had to make 1,000 bottles before we went and then process all of the orders when we came back.
 The whole holiday was ruined by the stress,” says Shareen.
 “Now, we can go on holiday and run the entire business from a phone, wherever in the world we are.
 I wouldn’t hesitate to recommend James and James – it’s taken away many of the issues and risks of scaling our business.”